 Dr. Kamila Barnes, DNP, FNP -C is the Founder/Owner of Barnes Health Affiliates, LLC (BHA).
 She is a Board Certified Family Nurse Practitioner (FNP) who completed her Masters and Doctorate degrees (DNP) at the University of Rochester, School of Nursing.
 She also graduated from Binghamton University with a Bachelors of Science in Nursing and minor in Spanish.
-She is a clinician, educator, mentor, and community leader.
-She is also an active community volunteer in her nursing organizations as the 2nd VP of Greater New York City- Black Nurses Association, Inc. and President of Theta Chi Chapter, Inc. of Chi Eta Phi Sorority, Inc.
+She is a clinician, professor, mentor, and community leader.
+She is also an active community volunteer in her nursing organizations as the Former 2nd VP (and Founding Board Member) of Greater New York City- Black Nurses Association, Inc. and President of Theta Chi Chapter, Inc. of Chi Eta Phi Sorority, Inc.

 After receiving several requests to speak at events, conduct trainings, provide consultation, and facilitate health workshops, Dr. Barnes decided to take her career to the next level and form BHA, LLC.

 Dr. Conyers is an Assistant Professor of Community Health nursing at St. John Fisher, Wegmans School of Nursing and a nationally certified Family Nurse Practitioner completing in home risk assessments in the community.